-PIP or Poured in place rubber is an increasingly popular option for play areas.
-People are using it for kids playgrounds, schools, public parks and daycares.
+PIP or Poured in place rubber is an increasingly popular playground surfacing option.
+PIP is becoming the main choice for kids' playgrounds, schools, public parks, splash pads surfacing, and daycares.
 It can be uniquely designed and maintains a long-lasting aesthetic appeal.
 It is also extremely safe for children to play on and can be set to a specific depth, protecting children from falls up to 12 feet!

 You’ll need to know how thick the rubber surfacing needs to be.

-You’ll need to know what color combination you want.
+You’ll need to know what colors you'll be using.

 You’ll need to know where you want the playground to be and what the site currently looks like.

-You’ll need to know which type of binding agent you want the playground surfacing company to use.
+You’ll need to know which type of binding agent you'd like to utilize for your poured in place surfacing.

-When considering a location for your future playground, understand that poured in place rubber surfacing needs to be installed on a plat compacted aggregate that’s at least a few inches deep.
-If your site is still an open field, it will need to be dug up and flattened.
-Normally a playground contractor can prep the area for you, contact them for a quote.
+Poured in place rubber surfacing needs to be installed on a flat compacted aggregate surface that’s at least a few inches deep, depending on the grade.
+If your site is an undeveloped area, it will need to be cleared and flattened.
+Poured rubber surfacing laid directly over grass, mulch, or any other organic materials will result in air bubbles as the organic materials decompose.
+We recommend contacting a playground contractor for a quote!

 There are two types of bonding agent or glue that are used to bind the poured in place rubber, aliphatic and aromatic.
 Aliphatic is a clear, relatively expensive bonding agent.
 We normally use it in our splash pad surfacing and is used when the customers prefer lighter colors.
 The other option is Aromatic and dries in an amber color over time.
 It’s the perfect option for the 50/50 mix of rubber granules.